ntreimer/group-number-guessing-game-starter/README.md

 # Team Random Number Guess

 In this challenge, you will be creating a number guessing game!

-First, let's take a look at starting the project off with your group members in an effective manner:
+You'll have plenty of time to work on this as a group.
+Start by spending 5 minutes reading through the requirements individually.
+After reading through the requirements, come together as a group and talk about what you would like to get out of the project.

 ![intro](quads_week1_example.png)